DevrexLabs/devrexlabs.github.io/_posts/2015-02-15-conference-talks.md

 With OrigoDB all the domain objects live in-memory as a single object graph modelled with NET types and collections.
 Read and write transactions are served from the same in-memory model with full ACID guarantees.
 There is no need to explicitly deal with events for persistence or rehydrating aggregates, it's all taken care of behind the scenes.

 In this session, Robert presents the Memory Image pattern (coined by Martin Fowler), OrigoDB and how it can be used to do DDD.

+## OrigoDB - build faster systems faster (workshop)
+OrigoDB is an open source in-memory database toolkit for NET/Mono featuring ACID transactions and transparent persistence based on command sourcing and snapshots.

+If the data fits in RAM, moving it back and forth between memory and disk is a waste of time and adds a lot of unnecessary complexity.
+With OrigoDB, you define a custom data model and transactions using your favorite CLR language, then just press play.

+In this 4 hour fast-paced hands-on session you will learn all about OrigoDB from one of the core developers.
+Bring a laptop and code along or just sit back and enjoy the ride.

+After a short introduction we'll dig into the coding basics including custom domain modeling, writing commands and queries, explicit vs. implicit transactions, unit testing, engine configuration and hosting.

+We'll proceed with a look at some alternative modeling approaches, including immutable models with lock free concurrency and round off with an OrigoDB Server demo.